 Professor Marshall Breger was interviewed by the Al-Hurra television channel.
 In the interview, Professor Breger weighed in on the powers of the President during a pandemic.

-Professor Barry Breen
+Lecturer Barry Breen

 Adjunct Lecturer Barry Breen won the Environment, Energy, and Resources Government Attorney of the Year Award at the ABA’s Section of Environment, Energy, and Resources Conference in August 2019.